Celusendon/devInterview/Intern/Task.md

 > Warm-up task Nr.
 2

 ### **Statements**
-1. You have given two ropes of varying thickness both are of different density, different width, and different length.
+1. You have given two ropes of varying thickness; both have different densities, widths, and lengths.
 2. Each rope burns in 60 minutes.

 ### **Goal**